Φ

 Testable Via

-Assess psychological flexibility as a function of ability to shift attention along the aperture-boundary axis, rather than ability to maintain any particular state.
+Assess psychological flexibility as a function of ability to shift attention along the center-boundary axis, rather than ability to maintain any particular state.

 testable